310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Hmm… So no one wants to do it… How about I take it?
+hmm… so no one wants to do it… how about i take it?

-Yaaay!
-Delinquent-san is here~♪ Would you like to eat fish?
+yaaay! mr. delinquent is here~♪ would you like to eat fish?

-Irritation comes from calcium deficiency, you see.
-You should eat lots of fish~♪
+irritation comes from calcium deficiency, you see. you should eat lots of fish~♪
 {% endbubble %}

 {% bubble Shinobu %}